-As healthcare organizations take on more "value-based payment" contracts from both private payers and Medicare/Medicaid, the financial implications will be ever changing, and board members will need to analyze and understand financial scenarios that may look very different from before.
-CMS's current goals in this regard are to tie 30 percent of Medicare payments to quality/value-based payments by the end of 2016, and 50 percent by the end of 2018.16 Each year providers are expecting to have a higher percentage of value-based contracts from all payers, eventually phasing out fee-for-service contracts all together.
+As healthcare organizations take on more value-based payment contracts from both private payers and Medicare/Medicaid, the financial implications will be ever changing, and board members will need to analyze and understand financial scenarios that may look very different from before.
+The percentage of Medicare payments tied to value-based care reached 34 percent in 2017, up 23 percent from 2015.
+Each year providers are expecting to have a higher percentage of value-based contracts from all payers, eventually phasing out fee-for-service contracts all together.

-Health reform and related market pressures to reduce the unsustainable cost of healthcare have also caused an increase in physician integration and employment (meaning an evolving medical staff structure, which will change the board's relationship with the medical staff).
-Reform implications and considerations for hospital and health system boards include:
+Market pressures to reduce the unsustainable cost of healthcare have also caused an increase in physician integration and employment (meaning an evolving medical staff structure, which has changed the board's relationship with the medical staff).
+Implications and considerations for hospital and health system boards include:

-- Prevention and wellness efforts will mean fewer patients filling hospital beds. - There will continue to be an increase in outpatient care and a decrease in inpatient care. - Payments will reflect this and thus the financial indicators of a healthy organization will be measured differently.
+- Prevention and wellness efforts mean fewer patients filling hospital beds. - There will continue to be an increase in outpatient care and a decrease in inpatient care. - Payments are reflecting this and thus the financial indicators of a healthy organization are being measured differently.